-According to the Bureau of Economic and Business Research in 2013, Sumter County had an estimated population of 105,104 residents.
-Table 1-1 provides a summary of the population trends from 1990-2013.
+According to the Bureau of Economic and Business Research in 2016, Sumter County had an estimated population of 118,577 residents.
+Table 1-1 provides a summary of the population trends from 1990-2016 and includes projections for 2021.
 Sumter County ranks #36 among the 67 counties in the State of Florida in terms of population, and it ranks #2 in population change between 2000 and 2010.
-Approximately 88 percent of the County's total population lives within unincorporated Sumter County with the remaining population in five cities: Bushnell, Center Hill, Coleman, Webster, and Wildwood.
+Approximately 89 percent of the County's total population lives within unincorporated Sumter County with the remaining population in five cities: Bushnell, Center Hill, Coleman, Webster, and Wildwood.